Innovation by Design…for Everyone

 As the new tools, skills, and language make their way through the organization via the network of ambassadors, you’ll want to consider how to continue to build more capability within the organizations while also growing the ambassador network.
 Though certainly some of this can be done through online learning and partners, like BMI, if your goal is to internalize and scale innovation, it’s best to train others internally to help with this.

-This is where training the trainers comes in.
+This is where training trainers come in.
 Similar to how ambassadors self-select to carry the innovation language further, you will likely find (again, probably organically) that some subset of ambassadors is also wanting and capable of training others.
 In fact, some may already have skills training others in their current roles.
 As with the advanced training taught to ambassadors, this smaller group of future trainers will require more advanced training on the tools, skills, mindset, and innovation language in order to enable them to train others in the organization.
 And, like ambassadors, it will be important that the network of trainers is fostered via frequent check-ins.

 Empower (internal) Facilitators